Shilpa Shastras: Description

 Shilpa (शिल्प) refers to any art or craft in ancient Indian texts, while Shastra means science.
 Together, Shilpa Shastra means the science of art and crafts.
 The ancient Sanskrit texts use the term Shilpin (शिल्पिन्, male artist) and Shilpini (शिल्पिनी, female artist) for artists and crafts person, while Shilpani refers to works of arts of man.

 The meaning of Shilpa, according to Stella Kramrisch, is complex.
 She writes that it consists of "art, skill, craft, labor, ingenuity, rite and ritual, form and creation."
 The range of crafts encompassed by the term Shilpa extends to every aspect of culture, includes sculptor, the potter, the perfumer, the wheelwright, the painter, the weaver, the architect, the dancer, the musician, the arts of love, and others.
-Ancient Indian texts assert that the number of the arts is unlimited, they deploy sixty four kala (कला, techniques) and thirty two vidyas (विद्या, fields of knowledge).
+Ancient Indian texts assert that the number of the arts is unlimited, they deploy sixty-four kala (कला, techniques) and thirty-two vidyas (विद्या, fields of knowledge).
 Shilpa is discussed in Agamas, Puranas and Vastu Shastra where it is linked to the mythology of Vishvakarma.

 In painting

 Shilpa Shastras include chapters on paintings, both miniature and large.
 For example, Narada Shilpa Shastra dedicates chapters 66 and 71 to painting, while Saraswati Shilpa Shastra describes various types of chitra (full painting), ardhachitra (sketch work), chitrabhasa (communication through painting), varna samskara (preparation of colors).

-Other ancient Shilpa Shastra on painting include Vishnudharmottara Purana and Chitralakshana, former is available in Sanskrit while the only surviving copies of latter are in Tibetan (both were originally written on birch bark, and have been translated into English and German).
+Other ancient Shilpa Shastra on painting include Vishnudharmottara Purana and Chitralakshana, the former is available in Sanskrit while the only surviving copies of the latter are in Tibetan (both were originally written on birch bark, and have been translated into English and German).
 These Sanskrit treatises discuss the following aspects of a painting: measurement, proportions, perspective of the viewer, mudra, emotions, and rasa (meaning).
-Such an approach of Indian paintings, states Isabella Nardi, make Shilpa Shastra not only canonical textual sources but also a means to transmit knowledge and spiritual themes.
+Such an approach to Indian paintings, states Isabella Nardi, make Shilpa Shastra not only canonical textual sources but also a means to transmit knowledge and spiritual themes.

 In carpentry

 The first chapter of Shilpa Shastra Manasara discusses the measurement principles for carpentry.
-The 9th-century version of Mayamata text of Tamil Nadu and 16th century version of Shilparatna of Odisha describe takshaka and vardhaki as wood Shilpins; takshaka possesses the knowledge of wood types and practices the art of cutting wood, while vardhaki possesses the knowledge of wood forms and practices the art of carpentry.
+The 9th-century version of Mayamata text of Tamil Nadu and 16th-century version of Shilparatna of Odisha describe takshaka and vardhaki as wood Shilpins; takshaka possesses the knowledge of wood types and practices the art of cutting wood, while vardhaki possesses the knowledge of wood forms and practices the art of carpentry.
 One of the earliest mentions of carpentry arts is in Book 9, Chapter 112 of Rig Veda.
 Carpentry was also an essential Shilpa Shastra during the construction of a Hindu temple.